larusba/kafka-workshop/README.md

 ## How to run

-Be sure to have Docker installed and run
+Be sure to have Docker installed and set Docker memory to a minimum of 4GB.
+Then run the following command from the repository root directory:

 ```
 docker-compose up -d